ubc-cirrus-lab/caribou/QUICK_START.md

 ```

 This might take a while, depending on the number of workflows and the amount of logs that need to be synced.
-Also, there is an inherent buffer of five minutes, meaning that logs are only synced if they are at least five minutes old.
+Also, there is an inherent buffer of fifteen minutes, meaning that logs are only synced if they are at least fifteen minutes old.

+**Note:** May be executed remotely with the `-r` or `--remote` flag to execute them remotely and asynchronously.

 ### Data Collecting